Uluburun, One of the Oldest and Wealthiest Shipwrecks Ever Discovered

-The Uluburun was first discovered in 1982 by Mehmed Çakir, a local sponge diver, on a steep rocky slope at a depth of 44 to 52 meters (144.35 to 170.60 ft), with artifacts scattered down to 61 metres.
-Excavating it was a mammoth task, and required eleven consecutive campaigns of three to four months, conducted by the Institute of Nautical Archaeology, totalling 22,413 dives between 1984 and 1992.
+The Uluburun was first discovered in 1982 by Mehmed Çakir, a local sponge diver, on a steep rocky slope at a depth of 44 to 52 meters (144.35 to 170.60 ft), with artifacts scattered down to 61 meters (200.13 ft).
+Excavating it was a mammoth task, and required eleven consecutive campaigns of three to four months, conducted by the Institute of Nautical Archaeology, totaling 22,413 dives between 1984 and 1992.

-The ship itself was 15 metres long and is the earliest known example of a ship constructed using the advanced mortise and tenon technique, where planks were joined by flat tongues of wood inserted into slots cut into the planks.
+The ship itself was 15 meters (49.21 ft) long and is the earliest known example of a ship constructed using the advanced mortise and tenon technique, where planks were joined by flat tongues of wood inserted into slots cut into the planks.
 The wood is Lebanese cedar, indigenous to the mountains of Lebanon, southern Turkey, and central Cyprus.
-The featured image is an accurate replica wreck of the Uluburun, showing how the ship would have once appeared.

 At the time of sinking, the ship was carrying over 20 tons of cargo, including both raw materials and finished goods, which have been traced back to at least seven different cultures, including Mycenaean, Syro-Palestinian (forerunners of the Phoenicians), Cypriot, Egyptian, Kassite, Assyrian and Nubian.

 The earliest intact glass ingots of disc shape.
-Chemical analyses have revealed the use of cobalt (left) and copper (right) as colouring agents.
-Credit: INA
+Chemical analyses have revealed the use of cobalt (left) and copper (right) as coloring agents. ( INA)

 Other raw materials included a ton of terebinth resin contained in around 150 Canaanite jars (most likely for incense), logs of Egyptian ebony, ostrich eggshells, elephant tusks, hippopotamus teeth, seashells, and tortoise shells.

-Some of the Cypriot ceramics found on the Uluburun.
+Some of the Cypriot ceramics found on the Uluburun .
 (Georges Jansoone Jojan/ CC BY-SA 3.0 )